Eyevinn/whip-camera/README.md

 Usage: GST_PLUGIN_PATH=[GST_PLUGIN_PATH] ./whip-camera [OPTION] -b, buffer INT
   -u, whipUrl STRING
-  -s, sourceDevice STRING(linux) or INT(Mac OS)
+  -s, sourceDevice STRING
   -l

 Options:
   -b set duration to buffer in the jitterbuffers (in ms) -u url address for WHIP endpoint
   -s set the video source device.
 Use -l to list sources to see which devices are detected.
 Leaving this option unset uses autovideosrc to automatically identify a suitable device.
+On Mac OS supply the device index eg. -s '0', on Linux supply the device path eg. -s '/dev/video0'.
   -l list video source devices with video/x-raw capabilities
 ```